mr-mocap/libcppdotnet/README.md

 The `libcppdotnet` C++ library provides a reimplementation of some .NET classes and functionality using modern C++ methods.

-This repository is currently an experiment to port another repository, 'cppdotnet' to use C++20 modules and the 'build2' build system (https://www.build2.org).
+This repository is currently an experiment to port another repository, [cppdotnet](https://github.com/mr-mocap/cppdotnet) to use C++20 modules and the `build2` build system (https://www.build2.org).

 **NOTE:** *The current state of g++ (as of 14) has led me to abandon this project, as there are too many compiler crashes currently and I just got tired of running into them.
 I am sad to say that g++ is not ready for